-The Course website < http://ol.scc.spokane.edu/jroth > is packed with items of interest.
-These include all course handouts, an updated calendar, links to sites that we visit in class, as well as others that offer additional study/enrichment opportunities.
-In addition, the website provides a link for you to check your grades in the course.
+The Course website < http://ol.scc.spokane.edu/jroth > is packed with items of interest, including links to sites that we visit in class, as well as other links that offer additional study/enrichment opportunities.
 Please visit it often.
 Your feedback will be welcomed and occasionally rewarded.
-I update our course calendar daily and use it to plan and announce assignments and activities.
-Please check the calendar regularly for changes in due dates, activities, and the next few days' reading assignments.